 - Men’s Health Screening.
 The Agency for Healthcare Research and Quality provides an extensive list of the health screenings men should receive, at any age.

 - Church for Men.
-David Murrow’s resources – all about how the church can be more inviting to men, and help in their relationship with God.
+David Murrow’s resources – all about how the church can address men’s needs better, and help in their relationship with God.

 - Ransomed Heart.
-John Eldredge’s resources – many directed especially to a man’s need for transformation, recovering the treasure of the gospel, and equiping men to help rescue others.
+John Eldredge’s resources – many directed especially to a man’s need for transformation, recovering the treasure of the gospel, and equipping men to help rescue others.

 Your Turn: What do you think it means to be a man?
 Do you think the church and society have made men’s role more challenging?
 I’d love to hear from you in the comments below.